Can Folic Acid Help Ease Depression?

 A review of 11 studies involving 15,315 people found an association between low folic acid levels and depression, adding to the evidence that folic acid deficiency is a risk factor for depression.

 Researchers have also focused on people who are being treated for depression.
 For example, in one study, 127 people with severe depression were randomized to receive 500 micrograms (mcg) of folic acid daily or placebo along with their antidepressant medication fluoxetine for 10 weeks.
 The women in the treatment group experienced a significant improvement in their symptoms.
 Interestingly enough, the men taking the folic acid did not have the same results.
-While it is hard to say exactly why this happened, the men may have needed a higher dose of folic acid to experience the benefits.
+While it is hard to say exactly why this happened, the men may have not had low folate levels or needed a higher dose of folic acid to experience the benefits.

 Should Folic Acid Be Part of Depression Treatment?